sarwat-osman/file-upload/README.md

 Laravel 8.73.0<br>
 FastExcel 3.1.0

+<h2>Instructions on how to use the File Upload Service:</h2>

-In your controller, use the following namespace for the file upload service:
+In your controller, use the following namespace for the service:
 ```php
 use App\Services\FileService;
 ```

-Create an instance of the service:
+Create an instance of the service where required:
 ```php
 $fileService = new FileService();
 ```